Programming in Python

 processes = []

-for key in keys_to_lock:
+for node in nodes_to_lock:

-process = multiprocessing.Process(target=lock_value, args=(key,))
+process = multiprocessing.Process(target=lock_value, args=(node,))

 process.start()